Note: The Summary table

 (For more information, see section: "The absolute attitude").

-Both of it together, express a loving relationship that gives the possibility of free choice.
+Both of these together express a loving relationship that includes the possibility of free choice.
 (Such as it is in human relationships.)

-I believe man is established for love and freedom (God), that is also: the man has the freedom to reject God and love.
+I believe, man was made for love and freedom (God), that is also: the man has the freedom to reject God and love.

 Important: +A integrates anything Relative and also the strange Absolute (sA).